Find Affordable College Courses

 $6,750 Average Tuition & Fees

-Our analysis found University of Wisconsin - Milwaukee Flex to be the best value school for health sciences and services students who want to pursue a degree in Wisconsin.
-Located in the large city of Milwaukee, UWM Flexible Option is a public college with a small student population.
+Our 2023 rankings named University of Wisconsin - Milwaukee Flex the best value school in Wisconsin for health sciences and services students.
+Located in the city of Milwaukee, UWM Flexible Option is a public school with a fairly small student population.

 $4,568 Average Tuition & Fees

-The excellent programs at Moraine Park Technical College helped the school earn the #2 place on this year’s ranking of the best health sciences and services schools in Wisconsin.
-Located in the small city of Fond du Lac, Moraine Park Technical College is a public school with a small student population.
+Out of the 14 schools in Wisconsin that were part of this year’s ranking, Moraine Park Technical College landed the # 2 spot on the list.
+Located in the city of Fond du Lac, Moraine Park Technical College is a public school with a small student population.

 In addition to its great value ranking, Moraine Park Technical College is in the top 20% of all schools on our Best Health Sciences & Services Schools in Wisconsin list.